 A Shaws Bay Coastal Zone Management Plan (CZMP) has been developed to establish management objectives, address management issues and identify community desires for the future management of Shaws Bay.

 The CZMP was certified by the NSW Minister for Planning and was Gazetted on 24 June 2016 and includes a series of actions that will assist to achieve the plan’s objectives.

-Ballina Shire Council will progressively work through these actions, and has identified the following works to progress in 2017 (illustrated in attached factsheet).
+Ballina Shire Council will progressively work through these actions, and has identified the following works to progress (illustrated in attached factsheet).